GuptaKshitiz/FastAPI-E-Commarce/README.md

 # FastAPI-E-Commarce
-It is E-Commerce Project with the backend of FastAPI.
+It is a E-Commerce project , made purly by FastAPI backend. it is for the FastAPI tutorial series availbale on Youtube.https://www.youtube.com/playlist?list=PL0BwLgm6AcFZhJehdlez2NZtQ9Kn13OsP